cecileceng/ProjectTwo/README.md

 3. Must have both GET and POST routes (not yet done)
 4. Basic SEO (not yet done)
 5. Basic Framework Testing (not yet done)
-6. Must deploy on Heroku (not yet done)
+6. Must deploy on Heroku (in progress, not yet complete)
-7. Must utilize new library (not yet done)
+7. Must utilize new library (DONE.
+Michael: 8-7-2016 with sockets.io)
-8. Must have polished UI (not yet done)
+8. Must have polished UI (IN PROGRESS.
+Lee: current)
 9. Must have MVC folder structure (DONE.
 Michael: 8-5-2016)
 10. Must meet good quality coding standards (Maybe done??)
-11. OPTIONAL : Utilize handlebars.js templating engine (not yet done)
+11. OPTIONAL : Utilize handlebars.js templating engine (DONE.
+ALL: 8-7-2016)
 12. OPTIONAL : Incorporate Authentication (not yet done)
 13. OPTIONAL : Use existing data set to power database (not yet done)
 14. OPTIONAL :  Create migration strategy (not yet done)